Schweinsteiger scores in his MLS debut, Fire ties Impact 2-2

-Bastian Schweinsteiger scored in his MLS debut, Luis Solignac scored in second-half stoppage time, and the Chicago Fire tied the Montreal Impact 2-2 on Saturday.
+Bastian Schweinsteiger capped his MLS debut with a brilliantly taken first-half goal to help the Chicago Fire snatch a dramatic 2-2 draw with Montreal Impact on Saturday.

-Schweinsteiger, a World Cup winner with Germany, was acquired from Manchester United on March 21st after the 32-year-old struggled to replicate the highs of his Bayern Munich career.
+A World Cup winner with Germany, Schweinsteiger could hardly have made a better start for his new team after leaving Manchester United, where he had spent most of his time on the bench.

+The 32-year-old put his name on the scorer's list after just 17 minutes, climbing above the defense to connect with David Accam's corner and head the ball into the net to give his side the early lead.

 "A debut with a goal is always something that we all dream of," Fire coach Veljko Paunovic said about Schweinsteiger.
 "You know, starting and opening the game how we did with his goal, I think it was an important thing for our team."